djbrieck/brieckspro/content/posts/native-pixel-displays/index.md

 5150 x 1440 curved screen, which is the same resolution as buying two 27" monitors like this Dell 27 USB-C Monitor - S2722DC at $259.99 each which two of would cost you $519.98 which  means the integration of these two into a curved slightly small unit cost a whopping $840.00 premium.
 In this case I will just take the two for cheaper, and have plenty of saving to get a nice dual monitor stand.
-Actually this curved thing is overpriced enough you could buy 4 of the dell 27" screens and still have some left over for a quad monitor stand.
-Just an example of how the price for what you get does not make a lot of sense.
-Again I would buy 4 of the 27" and still have about 300 left over more than enough for a quad screen and maybe a GPU upgrade too.
+Actually this curved thing is overpriced enough you could buy 4 of the dell 27" screens and still have some left over for a quad monitor stand, and with that 4 monitor setup you would get a legit screen real estate upgrade, just in its clunky lots of wires and stand form.
+Just an example of how the price for what you get does not make a lot of sense for these curved screens.

 ## Alternative reality